aws-samples/sagemaker-ssh-helper/FAQ.md

 on their ID and the value of the `SSHOwner` tag.
 The user will be denied to access the instance if the instance doesn't belong to them.

-Another important part of it is the IAM policy with `ssm:AddTagsToResource` action, described in the step 1d.
+Another important part of it is the IAM policy with `ssm:AddTagsToResource` action, described in the manual step 2.
 Limiting this action only to SageMaker role as a resource will allow adding and updating tags only for the newly created activations (instances) and not for existing ones that may already belong to other users.